IPP 2 – Use and Disclosure

 - Have undertakings or agreements of confidentiality been sought?

-Where the disclosure is outside of Victoria, have appropriate privacy protection measures been attended to in accordance with obligations under IPP 9?
-The following fictional case study illustrates the points that need to be considered by an organisation seeking to rely on IPP 2.1(c).
+Where the disclosure is outside of Victoria, have appropriate privacy protection measures been attended to in accordance with obligations under IPP 9 (Transborder Data Flows)?
+Case Study 2M illustrates the points organisations need to consider when seeking to rely on IPP 2.1(c).

-Case Study 2O: Personal information sought for research in the public interest
+Case Study 2M: Personal information sought for research in the public interest

 A research institution sought information from a local Council to conduct research relating to the State farming industry and livestock.
 The Council was asked to disclose information relating to historical land ownership and farming permits under local laws which contained personal information about past and present residents.